altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "No...
 It's silver coins."<br/>

-A silver coin was worth a dozen copper coins.
+A silver coin was worth a dozen copper coins.<br/>

-Altina's shoulders were creaking from rage.
+Altina's shoulders were creaking from rage.<br/>

 Her silky white hand grabbed Regis's head.
-Her left arm was secured in a sling, so she only used her right hand.
+Her left arm was secured in a sling, so she only used her right hand.<br/>

 "Are you an idiot!?
 Hnng!?
 You are definitely an idiot!"<br/>